futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Should we colocate SQL executor with K2 storage node?
 * How to integrate PG transactions with K2S3 transaction protocol?
 * How to partition tables in a database to different K2 collection/partitions?
+* Should we partition index storage into multiple collections/partitions to scale index scans?
+Should we place the indexes on the same storage partition for the same table?
+* Should the SQL executor starts one PG child process or multiple ones so that one PG instance associates with one core?
+* Who is responsible for collection/partitions assignment if we use range hash, i.e., the storage layer or the coordinator?